 Sara’s education includes graduate study at the University of Minnesota Humphrey School of Public Affairs master’s program with a concentration in nonprofit management.
-She obtained a juris doctor with high distinction from the University of Iowa College of Law and a Bachelor of Arts in French with a minor in music from the University of Iowa.
+She received a juris doctor with high distinction from the University of Iowa College of Law and a Bachelor of Arts in French with a minor in music from the University of Iowa.

 Sara currently serves on WFIU Public Radio’s Community Advisory Board.
 She is also a partner member of the Association of Governmental Risk Pools (AGRiP) and a consultant member of BoardSource (Certificate in Nonprofit Board Consulting, 2018).

 Her community service has included officer roles with the Monroe County Humane Association, the IAP2 USA Midwest Chapter, the Textile Center of Minnesota, and the Humphrey Institute Alumni Board; as well as work on the Nonprofit Alliance of Monroe County's training/outreach committee, the IAP2 USA board of directors, the Charities Review Council's marketing committee, and the League of Women Voters of Minneapolis' advisory board.